aihumanity-io/emotion_detection/APIDocumentation.md

 ### `ModelRuntime.setKeyShard`

-Stores the server-provided shard lease in memory for the current process so wrapped CEKs can only be unwrapped with a fresh shard.
-Shards are not persisted and expire based on the `expiresAt` timestamp you pass.
+Stores the server-provided shard lease so wrapped CEKs can only be unwrapped with a fresh shard.
+On iOS shards are in-memory; on Android they are stored via the secure store and invalidate the cached device-wrapped CEK.
+Expiry handling is driven by the timestamp you pass and/or the manifest requirements.
-Currently implemented on iOS; Android parity is in progress.

 ```dart
 await ModelRuntime.setKeyShard(